j-karn/optimisation-score/README.md

 # optimisation-score

-This automation is developed as part of my role as an optimisation lead across Video, Display, and PMAX products.
+This automation was developed as part of my role as an optimisation lead across Video, Display, and PMAX products.